-Australia Assists is an Australian Government funded program, managed by RedR Australia that deploys Australian specialists to work with governments, multilateral agencies and communities to prepare for, respond to, and recover from natural disasters and conflict.
+Australia Assists is an Australian Government funded program, managed by RedR Australia that deploys technical specialists to work with governments, multilateral agencies and communities to prepare for, respond to, and recover from disasters and conflict.

-The 7 year, $80.7 million program enables the mobilisation and deployment of Australian civilian specialists into geographic and thematic areas of priority in line with Australia's humanitarian responsibilities and our national interests.
+The 7-year, $80.7 million program enables the mobilisation and deployment of specialists into geographic and thematic areas of priority in line with Australia's humanitarian responsibilities and our national interests.

 Australia Assists builds on the strengths of two Australian deployment mechanisms: the Australian Civilian Corps, and the Australian Government's partnership with RedR Australia.
 It involves a stand-by roster of over 750 Australian technical specialists, reflecting the skills and experience required in the multifaceted contexts of preparedness, response, and recovery.